DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-10-21-accredited-bodies-research-round-1.md

 ### The transition to Publish has created issues

-* The problem with moving to Publish meant that there are no longer alerts to changes and no ability to generate CSV reports.
+- The problem with moving to Publish meant that there are no longer alerts to changes and no ability to generate CSV reports.
-* Instead DfE support provides a report which creates the potential for human error
+- Instead Department for Education (DfE) support provides a report which creates the potential for human error

 [Lookback highlight](https://docs.google.com/presentation/d/1yaNemUJLl8SlZoZKNOHs17xT4sywn5MKYzSHNsu1LGY/edit#slide=id.g62413edba2_0_545)

+*[CSV]: Comma Separated Values
+*[UCAS]: Universities and Colleges Admissions Service